 Understanding the customer/ user: efforts to know the customers/users and their needs, and the ability to listen

 The tourism industry must then define the quality standards of service, keeping in account all the elements that characterize it.
 Once these standards of quality are determined for each element which contributes to the quality of the service, a scoring system shall be identified, consisting in a set of indices penalizing the quality defects and highlighting the better performances.
 Each quality index will be designed so that, for instance, the value of 100 corresponds to the level of quality standards of the element in consideration.
-The synthetic quality index then be determined by the following formula [Saita, 1991].
+The synthetic quality index QT then be determined by the following formula [Saita, 1991].

-The summations are extended to the all the n considered elements of quality, and represents a weight, expressed in an arbitrary scale of values, of i-th element; i.e. the intensity with which the element contributes to the aggregate level of quality.
+The summations are extended to the all the n considered elements of quality, and pi represents a weight, expressed in an arbitrary scale of values, of i-th element; i.e. the intensity with which the element contributes to the aggregate level of quality.

 In this paper we propose a model apt to facilitate the determination of the indices of standard quality the AD, based on the assumption that the AD is steered by single chief executive staff.